-As the School District completed this year, the governmental funds reported a combined fund balance of \$72.3 million, which is an increase of \$58.2 million from last year.
-The primary reason for the increase is related to the issuance of the 2022 Building and Site Series I Bonds.
+As the School District completed this year, the governmental funds reported a combined fund balance of \$63.8 million, which is a decrease of \$8.5 million from last year.
+The primary reason for the decrease is related to an increase in capital outlay expenditures due to the first full year of spending 2022 Building and Site Series I Bond proceeds.